-The prizes are open to any student who submits a dissertation/major project as part of their degree that directly addresses the University’s sustainability learning outcomes (Academic Regulations 2016, p26–31).
+The prizes are open to any student who submits a dissertation/major project as part of their degree that directly addresses specific criteria.
+View full details of the prize in our Guide.

-One dissertation per department is submitted by the Head of Department by email attachment to [email protected].
-Submissions should include the student’s SID and degree course as well as the 200-500 word written piece, and a copy of the marker's feedback.
+One dissertation per school is submitted by the Head of School by email attachment to [email protected].
+Submissions should include the student’s SID and degree course as well as a reflective piece, and a copy of the marker's feedback where possible.

 Submissions will be judged by staff from the Global Sustainability Institute (GSI).

 2019/20 - Fashion and Pro-environmental behaviour: investigating relationships with happiness, self-esteem and external environmental locus of control.
 Saffron Owen, BA (Hons) Psychology with Clinical Psychology.